nikrays/zapret2/docs/manual.en.md

 - Profile **prof3** receives `<parameters_3>`.
 It does not import any templates.

 Any parameters applicable to profiles, including filters, are allowed within templates.

+### Filtering by ipsets

+- In case of tcp or udp server address is matched in client mode и and client address in [server](#server-mode).
+- related icmp use cached profile from the original packet.
+- Unrelated icmp and и raw ip are matched by either source or destination ip.
+To match ipset any of two must match.

 ### Filtering by lists